What is so special about the Rudrabhishekam at Sri Badrika Ashram?

 Join us in the Celebrations!

-Come, witness, and worship the powerful Harihara Swaroopa during the Rudrabhishekam event at Sri Badrika Ashram on Mahashivratri.
-The programme will be streamed live on the Sadhana App on Feb.
-26, 2025 at 6.30 p.m.
+Come, witness, and worship the powerful Harihara Swaroop during the Rudrabhishekam event at Sri Badrika Ashram on Mahashivratri.
+The programme will be streamed live on the Sadhana App on 15 Feb.
+2026 at 6.00 p.m.
 (IST).

-Most importantly, you will be able to perform Rudrabhishekam on the app just as Swami ji is doing it at the ashram.
+Most importantly, you will be able to perform Rudrabhishekam on the app just as Swami ji does at the ashram.
 Don’t let this divine blessing slip away.